rhart-rup/Scrape-Email-Addresses-From-Websites/README.md

   - Be called 'websites.csv'
   - Have a column called 'website' that contains a single website url per row.
 This defines the websites that will be scraped for email addresses.
   - It can have other columns e.g. for metadata.
 These will be ignored by the script and will not prevent it from working.
+2. Create virtual environment from requirements.txt file and create jupyter kernel from it.
-2. Open the **emails_scrape.ipynb** file (e.g. in jupyter lab or as a standalone jupyter notebook or with any other IDE / tool).
+3. Open the **emails_scrape.ipynb** file (e.g. in jupyter lab or as a standalone jupyter notebook or with any other IDE / tool).
-3. Run all cells of the notebook.
+4. Run all cells of the notebook using the jupyter kernel.
 The notebook handles commonly encountered errors when using chromedriver / selenium and will handle and log any unexpected errors.
 The log is displayed in the notebook after the scraping has completed.
-4. If the scraping is successful, the scraped email addresses are cleaned and saved to a csv file.
+5. If the scraping is successful, the scraped email addresses are cleaned and saved to a csv file.
 The email addresses are stored as semi colon separated strings e.g. 'joe@email.com;andy@email.com'.